Gracious Ways to Ask for Cash Gifts

-Maybe you're getting married for the first time and would rather have a lump sum to put toward your first home, or you're remarrying and have long since set up house.
-Perhaps you'd like cash put into a rainy day fund for unexpected items.
-The truth is, quite a few of us have already accrued all kinds of appliances and amenities to outfit our lives.
-But there are very few who couldn't use a helping hand toward buying a home or new car.
-That's when money may be the most useful, thoughtful, and appreciated gift of all.
+Maybe you'd rather have a lump sum to put toward your first home, or you already live together and have long since set up house.
+Maybe you'd prefer cash for your rainy day fund for unexpected items.
+The truth is, many people have already accrued all kinds of appliances and amenities to outfit their lives, but very few would refuse a helping hand toward buying a home or new car.
+That's why money may be the most useful, thoughtful and appreciated gift of all.

 How to Spread the Word

-If you decide to set up such an account, or simply want your guests to know that you'd prefer checks -- let your parents, close relatives and friends know that when guests ask what you'd like as a wedding gift, they can tell them cash would be most appreciated.
-But don't completely forgo some sort of traditional registry.
-Give guests a choice -- some may really want to give you something material, rather than just writing you a check.
+If you decide to set up such an account, create a digital cash registry with us on The Knot Cash Funds, and let your parents, close relatives and friends know that when other guests ask what you'd like as a wedding gift, they can tell them cash would be most appreciated.
+A great place to convey your gift preferences and registry picks is on your wedding website.
+But our advice is not to forgo some sort of traditional registry completely.
+Give guests a choice—some may really want to give you something material.

-If anyone asks, checks before the wedding should be made out to the bride OR groom (they should use the bride's maiden name, even if she's planning to change it).
-After the wedding, checks should be made out to bride AND groom.
-This just makes cashing 'em easier, and it's also the traditional way to go about it.
-At the reception, ask someone you trust to be in charge of collecting envelopes.
-The best man is a good choice.
-You might even want to make him and the maid of honor responsible for keeping the checks for you while you're on your honeymoon.
+Some guests may still want to write you a check, so if anyone asks, checks before the wedding should be made out to the bride or groom (they should use the bride's maiden name, even if she's planning to change it).
+After the wedding, checks should be made out to the bride and groom.
+Besides being the traditional way to go about it, this just makes cashing the checks easier.
+At the reception, ask someone you trust, like the best man or maid of honor, to be in charge of collecting envelopes.
+You might even want to make him or her responsible for keeping the checks for you while you're on your honeymoon.

 It's the Thought That Counts

-The one potentially awkward thing about a cash gift is that there's no hiding how big or small that present is.
-But the thought behind each one remains the same -- and your thanks shouldn't vary in size, either.
+There's no hiding how big or small a cash gift is—same as a gift off of a traditional registry.
+But the thought behind each one remains the same, so your thank-yous shouldn't vary in size, either.